cpmpercussion/homepage/_posts/2010-07-01-the-last-man-to-die-pilot-season-at-the-street-theatre-july.md

 type: post
 published: true
 meta: {}
+description: "THE LAST MAN TO DIE is on at Street 2, The Street Theatre, Canberra next week!
+July 7-8, 830pm.
+It's going to be awesome.
+MORE ATTENTION CITIZEN YOU are"
 ---

 THE LAST MAN TO DIE is on at Street 2, The Street Theatre, Canberra next week!
 July 7-8, 8:30pm.